Project-Siege/color_presets_addon/README.md

 1. Right-click on the object you want to update.
 2. Select `Color Presets` from the context menu.
 3. Choose a preset from the list to update the material color.

+### Loading Presets from a File

+1. Open the `Color Presets` panel in the `Properties` editor.
+2. Under the `Load Presets from File` section, click the `Select File` button to choose a file containing color presets.
+3. Click the `Load Presets` button to load the presets from the selected file.

+### Deleting Presets

+- To delete an individual preset, click the `X` button next to the preset in the `Color Presets` list.
+- To delete all presets at once, click the `Delete All Presets` button in the `Color Presets` panel.

 ## License